ConnectionMaster/web.eyeo.com/pages/jobs/not-available.md

 ## The position you are looking for is no longer available

 ... but don't be sad.
-We are always looking for talant.
+We are always looking for talent.
 Feel free to send us a [speculative application](jobs/speculative-application).

 <? include jobs/footer ?>